arthurmchr/moon/README.md

 $(featureName) git rebase dev
 ```

-When his feature is complete, he does a last rebase as described above.
+When his feature is completed, he does a last rebase as described above.
 Thanks to this :

 - he ensures that the maintainer will be able to merge easily
 - he checks that his code is compliant with `dev` branch